BPC – Break-Point CurveThe BPC object is a variant of the BPF where x-coordinates are not ordered.

 → Much like the BPF, the BPF object can be played and assigned actions and interpolation parameters.

-objects can be jointly visualized and edited.
+The BPC editor supports integration in the COLLECTION editor, where several BPC objects can be jointly visualized and edited.